KK-Repos/NotifyJobStatus/README.md

 To display the total failed test cases for your automation, use **FAILURE_STATS** as the input value.

+Note: FAILURE_STATS is applicable for job_name_1 env variable only

 ## Sample Output for Reference

 ![SampleOutput](https://kk-artifacts.s3.ap-south-1.amazonaws.com/sampleOutput.png)